 One of the biggest, and most scandalous, hacks of 2015 was the Ashley Madison attack, but 2016 beat that record, as well the one set just a few months before it by MySpace when hackers leaked account details for 412 million AdultFriendFinder.com accounts online.
 The network of adult websites still has not confirmed the data breach, only that there was a vulnerability in their system, but since November, not only login credentials but VIP member status, browser information, past purchases and last login IP address locations have leaked.
 This breach was about 13 times the size of the Ashley Madison breach, which led to some high-profile users being “outed.”

 The record for largest number of records compromised was once again broken shortly after when a 2014 breach at Yahoo! was revealed.
 The internet giant announced that approximately 500 million user accounts had been compromised, but the best was still to come.
 While investigating the 2014 breach the company discovered an even larger attack in 2013 that had gone unnoticed.
-With about 1 billion accounts hacked, Yahoo! broke the world record twice, for a total of 1.5 billion user credentials compromised, in the span of just a few months.
+Yahoo! broke the world record twice, for a total of 1.5 billion user credentials compromised.
+That number later swelled to 3 billion, which was all of Yahoo’s users.
 In fact, the total breach accounted for more than the entirety of reported breaches in 2014, often referred to as “the year of mega breaches.”

 1. Democratic Party